Prices are still uncomfortably high — here’s what inflation is and what causes it

 When will inflation go down?

 Of course, other factors weighing on demand could cause inflation to fall even faster than Fed officials think.
 The Fed’s inflation battle could send the U.S. economy into recession, which would weigh on demand and, consequently, price increases even more.
-The U.S. economy has a 64 percent chance of entering a recession this year, according to Bankrate’s Fourth-Quarter Economic Indicator poll.
+The U.S. economy has a 64 percent chance of entering a recession this year, according to Bankrate’s First-Quarter Economic Indicator poll.